WillyPain/susine-infra/readme.md

 ## k3s server stuff
-- Little guide for setting up a baremetal k3s cluster on a linex server
+- Little guide for setting up a bare metal k3s cluster on a linex server
 - TODO: may as well make this a script at some point (ill wait to iron out the kinks first)

 #### Installing k3s cluster